Gibraltar Industries (NASDAQ:ROCK) Issues FY24 Earnings Guidance

 Gibraltar Industries Stock Down 5.7 %

 Gibraltar Industries (NASDAQ:ROCK – Get Free Report) last released its quarterly earnings results on Wednesday, July 31st.
 The construction company reported $1.18 earnings per share for the quarter, missing analysts’ consensus estimates of $1.26 by ($0.08).
-Gibraltar Industries had a net margin of 8.49% and a return on equity of 13.91%.
+Gibraltar Industries had a return on equity of 13.91% and a net margin of 8.49%.
 The company had revenue of $353.00 million during the quarter, compared to analyst estimates of $373.60 million.
-During the same quarter last year, the business earned $1.18 EPS.
-The company’s revenue for the quarter was down 3.3% compared to the same quarter last year.
-Equities analysts predict that Gibraltar Industries will post 4.79 earnings per share for the current year.
+During the same period last year, the firm earned $1.18 earnings per share.
+The business’s revenue was down 3.3% compared to the same quarter last year.
+As a group, analysts anticipate that Gibraltar Industries will post 4.79 EPS for the current year.

 Analysts Set New Price Targets